Squirrels at the Feeder

 Performing the dog paddle requires a lot of energy to travel a short distance.

 Not all squirrels can make it across the water.
-While the typical gray or red squirrel can paddle, the webbing that allows flying squirrels to glide hinders their swimming.
+While the typical gray, black or red squirrel can paddle, the webbing that allows flying squirrels to glide hinders their swimming.
 The flaps prevent them from pushing water past their bodies with a standard paddle motion.

 Why Would a Squirrel Swim?

-If squirrels tire easily when swimming, why do they swim?
+If squirrels tire easily when swimming then why do they swim?
 Squirrels rarely swim unless they have a good reason.
 Squirrels may accidentally end up in the water, get chased by other animals, or go looking for food.
 Sometimes crossing the water is simply the easiest way to their destination.

-Of course, if you are Twiggy, the famous water skiing squirrel, then falling into the water is simply a normal part of your day job!
+Of course, if you are the trained squirrel Twiggy, the famous water skiing squirrel, then falling into the water is simply a normal part of your day job!

 Squirrels may also swim when migrating.
 Throughout history, people have reported seeing mass groups of squirrels swimming across lakes and rivers.
 These migrations often happen after a surplus of food.